 Micarta is a thermoset plastic that can withstand extremes in heat and cold, resists moisture, and does not become brittle with age.
 Knife handles made of Micarta are durable and last a long time.
 Liong Mah Design uses canvas micarta to highlight a classic look and feel on his knives.

 This type of knife handle material is very strong and hard, as well as lightweight.
 It does not easily pick up scratches or dings.
-However, it has no texturization, which makes it very slippery and difficult to use.
-Some knife makers may add etching or other texturization to improve grip, usually increasing the knife’s price.
+However, it has no texturization, which can make it slippery and difficult to use, which is normal when starting out with some handle material.
+Some knife makers may add etching, bead blasting it or other texturization to improve grip, usually increasing the knife’s price.

 Maintenance and Cleaning

 Micarta knife handles will stand up to most scratches and impacts, so you do not need to be especially careful.
 Hot water and soap are usually enough to clean dirty or stained micarta handles.